 (approximately 95 hours) includes hours engaged with essential reading, exam preparation, portfolio completion, assignment preparation and completion, etc.

-The Prescribing portfolio provides all the evidence required to demonstrate that students have achieved the required standard in all of the elements required by the NMC to register as a community prescriber.
+- A Prescribing portfolio to demonstrate that you have achieved the required standard in all of the elements required by the NMC to register as a community prescriber.

 The portfolio is required to contain all of the following: